Return to Home Page

 Why I No Longer Stock Other Snaths

-I do not stock metal snaths for reasons (i) and (ii) above and also (iii) because it is hard to adjust the angle of a blade on a metal snath and (iv) because the handgrips are turned cylinders of wood rather than shaped and angled to fit the human body.
+I do not stock cheaper metal snaths for a number of reasons (i) because they are ergonomically poorly designed, especially for tall people; (ii) because it is hard to adjust the angle of a blade on a metal snath and (iii) because the handgrips are turned cylinders of wood rather than shaped and angled to fit the human body.

 I am aware that the adjustable snaths are expensive.
-If you want a cheaper or a metal snath try http://www.get-digging.co.uk/.
-(This site also sells a large range of Spanish mattocks).
+The aluminum snaths are light, and they are often preferred for underwater scythe work.
+If you want a cheaper or a metal snath try Simon Drummond at http://www.get-digging.co.uk/.
+(His site also sells a large range of Spanish mattocks).

 PEENING EQUIPMENT